otrv4/otrv4/otrv4.md

   * Remove all invalid prekey messages.
   * Remove all duplicate prekey messages in the list.
-  * If one prekey message remains:
+  * If one Prekey message remains:
-      * Decide whether to send a message using this prekey message if the long term key within the use profile is trusted or not.
+      * Decide whether to send a message using this Prekey message if the long term key within the use profile is trusted or not.
   * If multiple valid prekey messages remain:
       * If there are keys that are untrusted and trusted in the list of